pingcap/docs-cn/error-codes.md

     Unknown data type is encountered when TiDB parses the Exec argument list sent by the client.

     If you encounter this error, check the client.
-If the client is normal, [contact PingCAP](mailto:info@pingcap.com) for support.
+If the client is normal, [get support](/support.md) from PingCAP or the community.

 * Error Number: 8052

     The serial number of the data packet from the client is incorrect.

     If you encounter this error, check the client.
-If the client is normal, [contact PingCAP](mailto:info@pingcap.com) for support.
+If the client is normal, [get support](/support.md) from PingCAP or the community.

 * Error Number: 8055